 Sea Cliff is a lovely village on the North Shore of Nassau County and part of the town of Oyster Bay.
 Unlike much of Long Island's flat expanses, the village is situated on a cliff, with meandering streets overlooking Hempstead Harbor and Long Island Sound.

-With many traditional Victorian houses still standing, antiques shops and dramatic views of the beach, Sea Cliff offers the atmosphere of a residential beach village, yet is still within commuting distance of New York City.
+With many traditional Victorian houses still standing, antique shops, and dramatic views of the beach, Sea Cliff offers the atmosphere of a residential beach village, yet is still within commuting distance of New York City.

-- The MTA's N21 bus runs to the village.
+- Bus: The MTA's N21 bus runs to the village.